Map of Natural Hot Springs in the U.S.

 This hot spring offers 400 square feet of pools surrounded by mountains and wildlife.

-Mineral-rich pool waters with constant flow-through circulation to replenish its mineral waters.
+Mineral-rich pool waters with constant flow-through circulation to replenish their mineral waters.

 Nevada's Spencer Hot Springs

 Nevada has plenty of Hot Springs to choose from.
-Some of the best are accessible on a four wheel drive or a long hike.
-Spencer Hot springs is beautiful and accessible.
+Some of the best are accessible on a four-wheel-drive or a long hike.
+Spencer Hot Springs are beautiful and accessible.

 This is basically a hole on the ground in the vast Nevada desert.
-In the middle of the state and with the Toiyabe Range as a back drop, this spring consist of a steamy metal tub and an in-ground spring.
+In the middle of the state and with the Toiyabe Range as a backdrop, this spring consists of a steamy metal tub and an in-ground spring.

 You will definitely like the views and want to camp on site.
 There is a nearby historical town called Austin, with cafes, shops, and hotels where you can spend an extra night.

-Thanks to its location, the pools have breathtaking views of the Rio Grande's riverside.
+Thanks to its location, the pools may have breathtaking views of the Rio Grande's riverside.
 Expedia has different stays with different styles and options.
 For availability go here!

 Oregon's Umpqua Hot Spring

-Located in Umpqua National Forest this beautiful spring is popular throughout the year.
+Located in Umpqua National Forest, this beautiful Oregon spring is popular throughout the year.

-It has 3 cascading pools with decreasing temperature as you descend to the river.
+It has 3 cascading pools with decreasing temperatures as you descend to the river.

 Utah's Diamond Fork Hot Springs or Fifth Water